 Tango singers – the phenomenon called Alvarado

 When talking about Argentine tango singers in Finland, one name comes before all others.
 The Argentine Martin Alvarado was “discovered” in Barcelona in 2002 and invited to perform in Finland.
-His career took off after a performance with the Tampere Philharmonic Orchestra in 2003 and he has since been touring Finland for fifteen years.
+His career took off after a performance with the Tampere Philharmonic Orchestra in 2003 and he has since been touring Finland for over fifteen years.
 Alvarado has been described as “one of the most renowned voices in tango in the world”.
 He has performed in Finland with Mikko Helenius, (Nuevo) Quinteto Otra Vez, and others.

 Another Argentine singer, also from Buenos Aires, who has toured Finland many times, is Romina Bianco.
 Living in Barcelona nowadays, Bianco has performed in Finland with Tango del Norte and recorded with the tango legend Néstor Marconi.